terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

 In addition to this root module, this repository provides two submodules that call the root module with presets and defaults that are aligned with the general [Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about) management and workload VPC topologies.
 See the [landing-zone-submodules](/landing-zone-submodule/) for details.

+## Before you begin

+Some features of this module require additional software beyond the [Terraform CLI](https://www.terraform.io/).
+- Make sure that you have a recent version of the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)

 ## Usage
 ```terraform